dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 MsgBox LoopIndex & vbNewLine & CellCount & vbNewLine & MyVal

-This technique isn’t limited to monitoring variables.
+This technique isn't limited to monitoring variables.
 You can use a message box to

 display all sorts of useful information while your code is running.
 For example, if